GLeurquin/FCND-Estimation-CPP/README.md

 3. Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.

+#### Solution

+To compute the standard deviation of the sampled data, we first need its mean.
+The mean is computed by summing the samples weighted by the time between each sample, divided by the total time.

+The standard deviation is computed by taking the square root of the variance, which is given by the sum of (s-mean)^2 weighted by each dt (the time between each sample), divided by the total time.

+The computation is done using python in the notebook `src/sensorNoise.ipynb`.
+I find experimentally that the GPS has a standard deviation of 0.711 which is very close to the sensor standard deviation of 0.7.
+The IMU has a standard deviation of 0.49 found experimentally, which is again close from the true standard deviation of 0.5

 4. Plug in your result into the top of `config/6_Sensornoise.txt`.
 Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values you have calculated.

 5. Run the simulator.
 If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)